avalon60/OraTAPI/README.md

 If the `col_auto_maintain_method` property, is set to `expression`, then for each column listed in the `auto_maintained_cols` and `row_vers_column_name` proprties, a template entry is needed for each column in th `inserts` and `updates` directories.
 These expressions are injected into assignment statements for the generated API procedures.
 For example, assume we have a column called `row_version`, we would expect to find a `row_version.tpt` file in each of the `inserts` and `updates` directories.
 The contents of these might look like this:

-inserts\row_version.tpt:
+inserts/row_version.tpt:
 ```
 1
 ```
-updates\row_version.tpt:
+updates/row_version.tpt:
 ```
 row_version + 1
 ```
 When it comes to the "who" columns, we have to be slightly creative.
 For example, take the `created_by` column; we might have something like this:

-inserts\created_by.tpt:
+inserts/created_by.tpt:
 ```
 current_user
 ```
-updates\created_by.tpt:
+updates/created_by.tpt:
 ```
 created_by
 ```
 Because we must satisfy the requirement to include an `updates\created_by.tpt` entry, we just have it set the column to its current value.

 ### The auto_maintained_cols Property
-This is a comma separated list of columns which are maintained either by table triggers or by use of column expressions, configured to appear within the generated TAPIs (more on these a little later).
+This is a comma separated list of column names which are maintained either by table triggers or by use of column expressions, configured to appear within the generated TAPIs (more on these a little later).

 This list should not include the column included to the `row_version_column_name` property (if one is set).

 ### The row_version_column_name Property
 The row_version_column_name, need not be set, if you are not interested in the optimistic locking aspects of the TAPI generation, however, if it is set, <b>ensure that the row_version_column_name column name is not included to the `auto_maintained_cols` list of columns</b>.

+## Fine Grained File Controls
+Fine grain control over which files can or cannot be updated, is implemented via the OrtTAPI.csv file.
+The location of this file is determined via the `ora_tapi_csv_dir` property, which resides in the `file_controls` section of the `OraTAPI.ini` file.
+If the associated property is unset, `ora_tapi` will assume its location as the root folder of the OraTAPI installation.
+The supplied OraTAPI.ini sample, sets ths ;location to `resources/config`.

+The file can be maintained as a spreadsheet.
+Each row represents a schema / table.
+The following columns are represented:

+- Schema Name
+- Table Name
+- Packages Enabled
+- Views Enabled
+- Triggers Enabled

+The file is auto-populated when you generate scripts.
+If a schema/table combination is missing, a row is automatically added.
+Once rows are added, you can maintain the last 3 columns.
+Setting these to `True`, `1`, or `On` instructs OraTAPI that the respective files can be created/overwritten.
+Setting these to `False`, `0` or `Off` will instruct OraTAPI to not create/overwrite the file.

+Note that OraTAPI updates the file after each run and all settings are normalised to either `True` or `False`.

 ## Template Substitution Strings
 Any properties from the OraTAPI.ini file may be interpolated into the templates.